Thankfully, the “calendar wars” of Windows 8 are in the past. It’s once again possible to operate your diary using built-in Windows tools.

 Here’s a look at seven ways to view Google Calendar on your Windows desktop.
 Unfortunately, there’s no official Google Calendar app for Windows

-1. Add Google Calendar to the Windows Calendar App
+1. How to Add Google Calendar to the Windows Calendar App

-Before we discuss alternative methods, let’s quickly recap how to add your Google Calendar to the Windows Calendar app.
+To add your Google Calendar to the Windows Calendar app, do the following:

 You should now see all your Google Calendars listed under “Gmail” in the left-hand panel of the app’s main screen.
 You can edit appointments and add new entries in the standard way.